alxn0/zet/docs/25/README.md

 # Davies Boulding Index

-#clustering #validity

 ## Idea

-The Davies and Bouldin (1979)[^ref1] index can be used as an internal measure of cluster results.
+The Davies and Bouldin (1979) index can be used as an internal measure of cluster results.
 As for [Calinski Harabasz index](../24), it is based on the intuition of a *best* solution means compact cluster that are well-separated from each other.